Health & Safety

 • 6-7 Students with asthma and other respiratory or cardiac conditions will be advised to limit their outdoor physical activities.

 • 8-10 Outdoor activities considerations will be made, including modifying competition/practice format, intensity and duration.
-Endurance events like cross country and track & field are canceled.
+Endurance events like cross-country and track & field will be canceled.

 • 10+ All outdoor activities are canceled.
 Indoor activities will be limited.